adynathos/road-anomaly-benchmark/README.md

 ev.wait_to_finish_saving()
 ```

-The files will be stored in `./outputs/anomaly_p/...`
+The files will be stored in `./outputs/anomaly_p/...`.
+The storage directory can be overriden with env var `DIR_OUTPUTS`.

 * Calculate metrics
 This step will also create plots in `./outputs/{metric}/plot`